The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 Transactional writes are pipelined when being replicated and when being written to disk, dramatically reducing the latency of transactions that perform multiple writes.
 For example, consider the following transaction:

-In versions 2.1 and later, write intents are propagated to leaseholders in parallel, so the waiting all happens at the end, at transaction commit time.
+With transaction pipelining, write intents are replicated from leaseholders in parallel, so the waiting all happens at the end, at transaction commit time.

 At a high level, transaction pipelining works as follows: